 OLIVARES has been serving the needs of both Mexican and international business communities since 1969.
-Founded as an Intellectual Property & Litigation boutique, OLIVARES has, in the last 40 years, grown into one of Mexico's leading law firms, offering a full range of corporate and administrative law services with an emphasis on Intellectual Property and Litigation.
+Founded as an Intellectual Property & Litigation boutique, OLIVARES has, in the last 50 years, grown into one of Mexico's leading law firms, offering a full range of corporate and administrative law services with an emphasis on Intellectual Property and Litigation.
 The Corporate and Commercial Law Group advises local and multinational clients across a myriad of different industries.
-Service providers include: structuring, drafting, negotiating, and execution of corporate transactions, including M&A; financing, licensing, and tech transfer; distribution and franchising and its related due diligence activities; corporate restructuring, reorganisation and transformation; and the relevant regulatory advice on antitrust, foreign investment and consumer protection.
-The Governance, FCPA, Anti-bribery, and Data Protection and Privacy.
+Services provided include: structuring, drafting, negotiating, and execution of corporate transactions, including M&A; financing, licensing, and tech transfer; distribution and franchising and its related due diligence activities; corporate restructuring, reorganisation and transformation; and the relevant regulatory advice on antitrust, foreign investment and consumer protection.
+The group also works with national companies and local subsidiaries of major multinational companies in compliance matters, including Corporate Governance, FCPA, Anti-bribery, and Data Protection and Privacy.